Kirti2502/Project/README.md

-# TalentBox
+# Project

-To run the project follow the steps: npm install npm start or npm run dev(to run suing nodemon)
+To run the project follow the steps: npm install npm start or npm run dev(to run uing nodemon)